US vetoes 'ill-conceived' UNSC resolution calling for immediate Gaza ceasefire over failure to address Hamas

 She also criticized the resolution, saying it would harm existing attempts to secure a comprehensive ceasefire in Gaza.

-“This resolution would undermine diplomatic efforts to reach a ceasefire that reflects the realities on the ground, and embolden Hamas,” she said in critique of the resolution.
-She stated the resolution "is unacceptable for what it does say, it is unacceptable for what it does not say, and it is unacceptable for the manner in which it has been advanced.”
+“This resolution would undermine diplomatic efforts to reach a ceasefire that reflects the realities on the ground, and embolden Hamas,” she stated, adding that the resolution was "unacceptable for what it does say, it is unacceptable for what it does not say, and it is unacceptable for the manner in which it has been advanced.”

-The UK’s Permanent Representative to the United Nations in New York Barbara Woodward, said Britain had voted for the resolution due to the “intolerable situation in Gaza.”
+The UK’s Permanent Representative to the UN Barbara Woodward, said the United Kingdom voted in favor of the resolution due to the “intolerable situation in Gaza.”

 “We are determined to see an end to this war, secure the release of the hostages held by Hamas and alleviate the catastrophic humanitarian situation for Palestinians in Gaza,” she stated.

-Since U.S. President Donald Trump returned to the Oval Office, no Security Council resolutions regarding Israel have passed.
+Since U.S. President Donald Trump returned to the Oval Office, no UNSC resolutions regarding Israel have passed.

-According to a report in Ynet news, a senior U.S. State Department official called the resolution “ill-conceived and shameful,” particularly “at a time when serious questions are being raised about the effectiveness, funding and priorities of the United Nations.”
+According to Ynet News, a senior U.S. State Department official called the resolution “ill-conceived and shameful,” particularly “at a time when serious questions are being raised about the effectiveness, funding and priorities of the United Nations.”

-The resolution came as Israel has been intensifying its ground operations against Hamas, and amid reports of shooting attacks on Palestinians seeking to obtain humanitarian aid in the Strip.
+The resolution came as Israel has intensified its ground operations against Hamas, and amid reports of shooting attacks on Palestinians seeking to obtain humanitarian aid in the Gaza Strip.

-While many international media organizations repeated Hamas claims that the IDF had fired on Palestinians approaching the humanitarian aid distribution points set up by the Gaza Humanitarian Foundation on Sunday and Monday, those reports were later determined to be false, after the GHF released video showing their distribution points at the times of the shootings, indicating no shooting happened at the locations.
+While many international media organizations repeated Hamas' claims that the IDF had fired on Palestinians approaching the humanitarian aid distribution points set up by the Gaza Humanitarian Foundation (GHF) on Sunday and Monday, those reports were later determined to be false.

-The IDF also released drone footage showing armed gunmen in Khan Younis shooting at Gaza residents attempting to loot a humanitarian aid delivery in that neighborhood.
+The IDF also released drone footage showing armed gunmen in Khan Younis shooting at Gaza residents attempting to loot a humanitarian aid delivery.

-Despite international calls for an end to the fighting in Gaza, Israel continues to reject calls for a permanent ceasefire, stating that Hamas cannot remain in power in the Gaza Strip.
+Despite international calls for an end to the fighting in Gaza, Israel continues to reject calls for a permanent ceasefire, reiterating that the Hamas terrorist organization must not remain in power in the Gaza Strip.

 The All Israel News Staff is a team of journalists in Israel.